‘Game Of Thrones’ Season 8: Everything You Need To Know About The Battle At Winterfell

 “Nothing can prepare you for how physically draining it is.
 It’s night after night, and again and again, and it just doesn’t stop.
 You can’t get sick, and you have to look out for yourself because there’s so much to do that nobody else can do … there are moments you’re just broken as a human and just want to cry.”

-However, fans will likely reap the benefit of the intense filming schedule for the battle at Winterfell since Sapochnik studied the epic battle scene in The Two Towers to work out when battle fatigue was likely to kick in with the audience.
+However, fans will likely reap the benefit of the intense filming schedule for the battle at Winterfell since Sapochnik studied the epic battle scene in Lord of the Rings: The Two Towers to work out when battle fatigue was likely to kick in with the audience.

 “It feels like the only way to really approach it properly is take every sequence and ask yourself: ‘Why would I care to keep watching?'”
 Sapochnik explained.